meedan/check/README.md

 ## Troubleshooting and known issues

 - Upon initial installation, the submodules may be checked out at a specific commit instead of the `develop` branch.
 You will need to go into each submodule and issue an explicit `git checkout develop`.
-- Upon initial installation, to make sure the frontend is up to date, issue an explicit `docker-compose exec web npm run build` and `docker-compose exec montage-web npm run build`.
+- Upon initial installation, to make sure the frontend is up to date, issue an explicit `docker-compose exec web npm run build` and `docker-compose exec montage npm run build`.